Simkar15/Python-scripts-and-tests/README.md

 # ML-tests
-This repositoray will contain some ML script at some point.
+This repository will contain some ML script at some point.